Qovery/qovery-client-go/docs/ContainerDatabaseApi.md

 > LogicalDatabase AttachLogicalDatabaseToContainer(ctx, containerId, targetLogicalDatabaseId).Execute()

-Link a logical database to the container
+NOT YET IMPLEMENTED - Link a logical database to the container

 ### Example